UtrechtUniversity/DrRods/README.md

 pip install "psycopg[binary]"       # remove [binary] for PyPy
 ```
 This is a relatively new Python Postgresql driver library, a successor of psycopg2.
-Should you encounter any difficulties in installation, refer to the [documentation](https://www.psycopg.org/psycopg3/docs/basic/install.html)
+For information on this package see the [psycopg documentation](https://www.psycopg.org/psycopg3/docs/basic/install.html).
+Should you need to use the psycopg2 package, then edit the DrRods module icat.py to change
+this dependency.

 Install DrRods tools
 ```